Seb1903/bovelo_manager/README.md

 - Password
 - Database_name

-Build the solution and select either the `BoveloInternal` or `BoveloClient` as the main the projuct to run the specific application.
+Build the solution and select either the `BoveloInternal` or `BoveloClient` as the main the project to run the specific application.

 ## Group Members